Serves on the Executive Committee and the Policy & Planning Subcommittee

 Tribal VR Representative

-Serves on Policy & Planning Subcommittee
+Serves on the Policy & Planning Subcommittee

 Laurae is the Vocational Rehabilitation Program Manager for the Colville Tribe.
 She is responsible for effective planning and management of the VR program through leadership and by directing appropriate and quality services to eligible Tribal Vocational Rehabilitation (TVR) clients.
 Laurae has also worked with families and within the school system supporting individuals with disabilities.
 She has her BA in Psychology and masters in social work from the University of Alaska Anchorage.

-VR Counselor Representative
+VR Counselor Representative, Ex-Officio

 Lesa brings 18 years of vocational rehabilitation experience to WSRC, having served as the Director of Employment Services at Skils’kin (CRP) for 6 years and with DVR since 2009 starting as a Rehab Tech and moving into the counselor position in 2011.
 She is currently the Lead VR Counselor in the Colville office!
 Lesa serves the “Tri-County” area, Stevens, Ferry and Pend Oreille counties which includes fourteen school districts.
 Her expertise and advocacy work in both urban and rural VR bring a unique perspective to the council.